NivelerNod/Projetinho_2019_1/README.md

 ```

-E a classe pessoa possui a seguinte estrutura:
+E a classe "pessoa" possui a seguinte estrutura:

 ```python